Best Apartment Dogs: 17 Breeds That Thrive in Small Spaces · Kinship

 You might also want to consider going the extra mile to be a good neighbor by putting down zoomie-proof rugs or squirrel-blocking curtains.
 This will ensure your dog is a welcome addition to your community, not a zooming, squirrel barking lunatic.

-Prioritize mental and physical stimulation
+Prioritize mental and physical stimulation.

 “Many dogs, even those who have big houses and yards, are missing out on mental and physical stimulation leading to poor mental health and general welfare,” Rhoades tells us.

-Mental and physical stimulation is key to ensuring your dog’s happiness in an apartment.
+Mental and physical stimulation are key to ensuring your dog’s happiness in an apartment.
 Both these activities should be built into your dog’s routine and can include trips to the dog park, outside games, and inside puzzle or nosework toys.
 Most importantly, it requires built-in time for you to engage with your pup on their level — not just when you aren’t on a Zoom call.

 Finally, even if you feel you can meet all these needs as a pet parent, it’s important to assess if your dog or prospective dog can handle the realities of apartment living.

 “Something that we may not always consider when looking at dogs living in apartments is the experience for the dog in relation to other dogs in the immediate area,” Rhoades cautions.
 “Dogs can start to become sensitive to hearing other dogs bark or seeing dogs or people outside of their windows passing by.
-There can also be some concerns about dogs in elevators or stairwells especially considering when the dog gets older or interacting with other dogs in the building.”
+There can also be some concerns about dogs in elevators or stairwells, especially considering when the dog gets older or interacting with other dogs in the building.”

 Pet parents and prospective pet parents will need to take these factors into account when considering apartment living with their pets.
 The breeds on this list were chosen because of the commonly exhibited traits and behaviors associated with their breed that make them suitable for apartment living.
 These breeds are, on the whole, easy to house train, calm tempered, and not prone to barking — making them ideal choices when living in an apartment.